What is a Firewall? A Guide to Network Security and Safety

 Depending on their methods of filtering traffic, structure, and functionality, there is more than one type of firewall.
 Some of the types of firewalls include:

 A packet filtering firewall controls incoming and outgoing traffic across a network.
-It allows or rejects the flow of data depending on the packet's source address, destination address, application protocols involved in transmitting the data, and more.
+It allows or rejects data flow depending on the packet's source address, destination address, application protocols involved in transmitting the data, and more.

-This type of firewall works by filtering messages at the application layer in the network's interest.
+This type of firewall works by filtering messages at the application layer that are of interest to the network.
 A proxy firewall is a gateway between two networks for a specific application.

 A firewall permits or blocks network traffic based on state, port, and protocol.
 It decides on filtering based on administrator-defined rules and context.